How should Christians understand hell? What is it? Is it biblical? If so, then how is the word used in the Bible?

 This allegory portrays Christ as a farmer who is processing grain at harvest time, separating wheat from chaff.
 It describes how Christ will be the judge at the final judgment: the wheat represents those who will be saved and have eternal life, while the chaff represents those who will be condemned.
 Notice that the chaff is not just simply charred, but totally burned up in the fire.
 In any reasonable interpretation, the purpose of burning the chaff is to get rid of it, not to rehabilitate or purify it.
 There is no mention of a prolonged burning—that would make no sense in the context of this story.
 The term “unquenchable” means that no one can quench or stop this fire.
 As with all fires, it burns until it totally consumes the combustible material.

 Gehenna portrayed in the Old Testament

 Many of Jesus’ teachings about hell emphasized the severity of the final punishment.
-Whatever sacrifices we have to make in this life are far better than being destroyed on that great day.
+Whatever sacrifices we have to make in this life to avoid being destroyed on that great day are worth it.